ms/buildtogether.tech/10-fired/index.md

 ---
 ---

-These rules are based on [my experience being fired by DataCamp][buzzfeed-datacamp] and on what friends and colleagues went through there and at other companies.
+I hope you're never fired, or if you are, that the company handles it professionally.
+In case they don't, these rules are based on [my experience being fired by DataCamp][buzzfeed-datacamp] and on what friends and colleagues went through there and at other companies.
+Remember: however much you like your job, it won't love you back <cite>Jaffe2021</cite>

 1. Insist on a record of all conversations.
 :   The biggest mistake you can make is to assume good faith on the part of